alanyongy/tft-matchup-predictor/README.md

 > We can now search for the next anchor image, which corresponds to the next player in the sidebar.
 >
 > The search area for this anchor image is now restricted to the right edge of the screen, below where the last anchor was found.
+>
 > ![](Writeup/AnchorSearchArea.png)
 >
+> Next: Repeat from Step 2, until all players in the lobby have been accounted for.
+>
 > ## Final Result
-> Certain letters are ignored, as they are unable to be accurately detected and differentiated.
-For example, `n/h`, `I/1/l`, etc.
+> Certain letters are ignored, as they are difficult to accurately detect and differentiate: `n/h`, `I/1/l`, etc.
 >
 > Consecutive duplicate letters are also discarded, in order to simplify the shifting of the search area.
 >